-- 16. SECTION 162(M).
-Notwithstanding anything herein to the contrary, no Stock Right shall become exercisable, vested or realizable if such Stock Right is granted to an employee that is a "covered employee" as defined in Section 162(m) of the Code and the Committee has determined that such Stock Right should be structured so that it is not "applicable employee remuneration" under such Section 162(m) unless and until the terms of this Plan, including any amendment hereto, have been approved by the Company's stockholders in the manner and to the extent required under such Section 162(m). - 17.
-AMENDMENT OF STOCK RIGHTS.
-The Board or Committee may amend, modify or terminate any outstanding Stock Rights including, but not limited to, substituting therefor another Stock Right of the same or a different type, changing the date of exercise or realization, and converting an ISO to a Non-Qualified Option; provided that, except as otherwise provided in paragraphs 9, 10, and 15, the grantee's consent to such action shall be required unless the Board or Committee determines that the action, taking into account any related action, would not materially and adversely affect the grantee. - 18.
-APPLICATION OF FUNDS.
+16. Section 162(m).
+Notwithstanding anything herein to the contrary, no Stock Right shall become exercisable, vested or realizable if such Stock Right is granted to an employee that is a "covered employee" as defined in Section 162(m) of the Code and the Committee has determined that such Stock Right should be structured so that it is not "applicable employee remuneration" under such Section 162(m) unless and until the terms of this Plan, including any amendment hereto, have been approved by the Company's stockholders in the manner and to the extent required under such Section 162(m).

+- 17. Amendment of Stock Rights.
+The Board or Committee may amend, modify or terminate any outstanding Stock Rights including, but not limited to, substituting therefor another Stock Right of the same or a different type, changing the date of exercise or realization, and converting an ISO to a Non-Qualified Option; provided that, except as otherwise provided in paragraphs 9, 10, and 15, the participant's consent to such action shall be required unless the Board or Committee determines that the action, taking into account any related action, would not materially and adversely affect the participant. - 18.
+Application Of Funds.
 The proceeds received by the Company from the exercise of Options granted and Restricted Stock Purchases authorized under the Plan shall be used for general corporate purposes. - 19.
-GOVERNMENTAL REGULATION.
-The Company's obligation to sell and deliver shares of the Common Stock under this Plan is subject to the approval of any governmental authority required in connection with the authorization, issuance or sale of such shares.

-- 20. WITHHOLDING OF ADDITIONAL INCOME TAXES.
-Upon the exercise of a Non-Qualified Option, the making of a Restricted Stock Purchase for less than its fair market value, the making of a Disqualifying Disposition (as defined in paragraph 21), or the vesting of forfeitable stock purchased pursuant to a Restricted Stock Purchase, the Company, in accordance with Section 3402(a) of the Code, may require the holder of the Stock Right to pay additional withholding taxes in respect of the amount that is considered compensation includible in such person's gross income.
-The Committee in its discretion may condition (i) the exercise of an Option, (ii) the making of a Restricted Stock Purchase for less than its fair market value, or (iii) the vesting of forfeitable stock purchased pursuant to a Restricted Stock Purchase, on the grantee's payment of such additional withholding taxes. - 21.
-NOTICE TO COMPANY OF DISQUALIFYING DISPOSITION.
+Governmental Regulation.
+The Company's obligation to sell and deliver shares of the Common Stock under this Plan is subject to the approval of any governmental authority required in connection with the authorization, issuance or sale of such shares. - 20.
+Withholding of Additional Income Taxes.
+Upon the exercise of a Non-Qualified Option, the making of a Restricted Stock Purchase for less than its fair market value, the making of a Disqualifying Disposition (as defined in paragraph 21), the vesting of forfeitable stock purchased pursuant to a Restricted Stock Purchase or the vesting of rights pursuant to an RSU, the Company, in accordance with Section 3402(a) of the Code, may require the holder of the Stock Right to pay additional withholding taxes in respect of the amount that is considered compensation includible in such person's gross income.
+The Committee in its discretion may condition (i) the exercise of an Option, (ii) the making of a Restricted Stock Purchase for less than its fair market value, (iii) the vesting of forfeitable stock purchased pursuant to a Restricted Stock Purchase, or (iv) the vesting of rights pursuant to an RSU, on the participant's payment of such additional withholding taxes. - 21 Notice to Company of Disqualifying Disposition.
 Each employee who receives an ISO must agree to notify the Company in writing immediately after the employee makes a Disqualifying Disposition of any Common Stock acquired pursuant to the exercise of an ISO.
 A "Disqualifying Disposition" is any disposition (including any sale) of such Common Stock before the later of: - A. two years after the date the employee was granted the ISO, and - B. one year after the date the employee acquired Common Stock by exercising the ISO.
-If the employee has died before such stock is sold, these holding period requirements do not apply and no Disqualifying Disposition can occur thereafter. - 22.
-GOVERNING LAW; CONSTRUCTION.
-The validity and construction of the Plan and the instruments evidencing Options shall be governed by the laws of the state of Delaware.
-In construing this Plan, the singular shall include the plural and the masculine gender shall include the feminine and neuter, unless the context otherwise requires.
+If the employee has died before such stock is sold, these holding period requirements do not apply and no Disqualifying Disposition can occur thereafter.